Albedo

 The albedo [whitening] is, so to speak, the daybreak, but not till the rubedo is it sunrise.
 The transition to the rubedo is formed by the citrinitas [yellowing], though this, as we have said, was omitted later.

-Albedo prefers neither introversion nor extraversion, since the differences between soul and thing no longer matter, that is, are no longer imagine
+Albedo prefers neither introversion nor extraversion, since the differences between soul and thing no longer matter, that is, are no longer imagined.

 Silver does not come after gold, but precedes it.
 So images have their own hardness, their innate gleam and ring.
 They are not reflections of the world, but are the light by which we see the world.

-Hillman argues that albedo — figured as silver — is not a derivative of solar gold but a primary, precedent light, constituting the very medium through which psychic vision operates.
+Hillman argues that albedo — figured as silver and lunar light — is not a secondary or derivative stage but the primary medium through which soul perceives the world, reversing conventional hierarchies of gold over silver.

 The clear moonlight of the albedo leads the adept out of the black night of the soul (the nigredo) into the dawning of consciousness, heralding the advent of full consciousness symbolized by the midday sun at the final red stage of the opus, the rubedo.